Adam Duvall Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.62 team ERA that ranks fourth across all league pitching staffs.
+- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.58).

-- The Yankees rank 18th in baseball in home runs given up (74 total, 1.1 per game).
+- The Yankees rank 19th in baseball in home runs allowed (75 total, 1.1 per game).

-- German (3-3) takes the mound for the Yankees in his 12th start of the season.
-He's put together a 3.69 ERA in 61 2/3 innings pitched, with 59 strikeouts.
+- Schmidt (2-6) gets the starting nod for the Yankees in his 14th start of the season.
+He's put together a 4.96 ERA in 61 2/3 innings pitched, with 66 strikeouts.

-- The righty last appeared on Sunday against the Los Angeles Dodgers, when he threw 6 2/3 innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Tuesday against the Chicago White Sox, the right-hander went six innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.